Policy Engine

 Motivation

 The Policy Engine operates as a specialized microservice within the Data Center Management (DCM) application responsible for governing service creation and modification (e.g., VirtualMachines, Containers).
-It enables Admins, Tenant-Admins, and Users to inject logic that validates (Approve/Reject), mutates (Defaulting/Altering) and assigns Service Providers to request payloads using Open Policy Agent (OPA) and Rego.
+It enables Admins, Tenant-Admins, and Users to inject logic that validates (Approve/Reject), mutates (Defaulting/Altering) and assigns Service Providers to request payloads using an embedded Open Policy Agent (OPA) engine and Rego.

 Goal